About The App

 If you like the app, kindly provide a review in the app store.
 If you have suggestions on improving the app, please pass those along to me.

-*06/21/2016: At this point, my chief objective is to improve the app by releasing more scenes and questions.
-Unfortunately, I cannot do this until I sell enough copies of the app to recoup my initial investment.
-If you know of anyone who can benefit from this app, please do me a favor and pass it along.
-Thanks!
+*06/21/2016: I would like to make my app even better!
+I have two changes in mind.
+First, I want to release even more scenes and questions.
+Second, I would like to put in a feature that allows for marking up of scenes without having to go into 3rd party apps (like Paper 53).
+Unfortunately, I cannot add content or features until I sell enough copies of the current version of the app to recoup my initial investment.
+So, if you know of anyone who can benefit from this app, please do me a favor and pass it along.
+Every sale counts.

 A Video Tour